siddharthasharma79/falabella-solution/README.md

 # falabella-solution

-This package is developed to solve the falabella challange problem.
+This package is developed to solve the falabella challenge problem.

-> **Falabella-Challange:** Write a program that prints all the numbers from 1 to 100.
+> **Falabella-Challenge:** Write a program that prints all the numbers from 1 to 100.
 However, for multiples of 3, instead of the number, print "Linio".
 For multiples of 5 print "IT".
 For numbers which are multiples of both 3 and 5, print "Linianos".
 But here's the catch: you can use only one `if`.
 No multiple branches, ternary operators or `else`.

 # Prerequisits